cpfaff/rbefdata_paper/paper/rbefdata.md

            and email lists for communication as well as the attached datasets and sub projects involved (only partially shown).
 The proposal is published alredy see (Lang et al. 2013).

-If all data owners accepted the paper proposal `rbefdata` can be used to to access the datasets.
-After setup we can start right away using data from the proposal that we created.
-The proposal download function of `rbefdata` is used for that.
-It draws all associated datasets of a proposal into the R environment in one single step.
-It returns a list object that keeps a data frame per list element containing a dataset of the proposal each (see blow).
-The function requires the ID of the proposal to work.
-The ID can be found in the URL of the proposal (see box below).

 ```
 # the proposal URL shows the id is 90